Personal C++ notes

 dynamic_cast uses RTTI to convert pointers and references within a class family:

 A given upcast will succeed if the destination is a unique, accessible base class of the instance type.
-If multiple matching base instances are found — which can result from multiple inheritance — the cast will fail.
+If the instance uses multiple inheritance, and if multiple matching base instances are found, the cast will fail.
 It will also fail if the destination is a private or protected base class.

-A given downcast will succeed if the source pointer or reference type is polymorphic, the destination type is accessible, and the instance type matches or derives from the destination type.
+A given downcast will succeed if the source pointer or reference type is polymorphic, if the destination type is accessible, and if the instance type matches or derives from the destination type.

-A crosscast will succeed if the source pointer or reference type is polymorphic, the destination type is accessible, and the instance type derives from both the source and destination types.
+A crosscast will succeed if the source pointer or reference type is polymorphic, if the destination type is accessible, and if the instance type derives from both the source and the destination types.
 The destination type need not be polymorphic.

 Any cast will succeed if the destination type matches the instance type.

-static_cast does not use RTTI, never requires a polymorphic source type, and performs no run-time check, so it cannot return zero or throw.
-It is used to perform upcasts and downcasts.
+static_cast is used to perform upcasts and downcasts.
+It does not use RTTI, it does not require a polymorphic source type, and it performs no run-time check, so it cannot return zero or throw, but it can produce invalid casts.
+It should not be used unless the instance type is already known.
 It also converts between 'related' types, like integers and floating-point types:

-const_cast is used to remove const or volatile qualifiers, which is safe only when the data thus modified was not originally declared with such qualifiers:
+const_cast is used to remove const or volatile qualifiers:

 struct tCurs {